polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 Snowbridge's honey pot is primarily on Ethereum - all locked funds bridged from Ethereum to Polkadot are located in the Snowbridge gateway contract.
 For this reason, it makes sense to protect these assets from irregular activity, in the gateway contract.
 Additionally, Polkadot Native Assets (PNAs) like DOT are minted on Ethereum, backed by assets on Asset Hub, which also need protection against irregular minting.

-If one considers the possible exploit shapes, they would all be protected by a circuit breaker, given the circuit breaker catches the outflow pattern:
+If one considers the possible exploit types, they would all be protected by a circuit breaker, given the circuit breaker catches the outflow pattern:

 - Forged BEEFY commitment
 - MMR proof bug